Shinji Ikari: Neon Genesis Evangelion

-In the second third of the series, Shinji, Rei and Asuka face Angels in quicker succession and Shinji begins bonding with his peers, especially Asuka, becoming more confident and assertive.
+In the second third of the series, Shinji, Rei, and Asuka face more Angels, and Shinji begins bonding with his peers, especially Asuka, becoming more confident and assertive.
 When they are sent to fight the Angel Leliel, Shinji, receiving praise from Gendo and improving his synchronization scores, accepts his role as an Evangelion pilot.
-He decides to attack on his own, but is sucked into a parallel universe by Leliel called Dirac Sea.
-In the Dirac Sea, Shinji confronts the Angel and his inner self; he is freed from the Angel by Yui, whose soul is in the Eva.
+He decides to attack on his own but is sucked into a parallel universe by Leliel called the Dirac Sea, and within it, he confronts the Angel and his inner self; he is freed from the Angel by Yui, whose soul is within the Eva.

-After Shinji is forced to fight Eva-03, controlled by the Angel Bardiel, with classmate Toji Suzahara trapped inside, he decides to quit Nerv.
-Meanwhile, Angel Zeruel mutilates the other Evangelion units, defeating Rei and Asuka.
+After Shinji is forced to fight Eva-03, controlled by the Angel Bardiel, with his classmate Toji Suzahara trapped inside, he decides to quit Nerv.
+Meanwhile, Angel Zeruel mutilates the other Evangelion units and defeats Rei and Asuka.
 After talking with his mentor and Misato's lover, Ryoji Kaji, Shinji returns to Nerv to protect the city.
 He merges with its unit and frees the Evangelion; however, he is trapped in its core for a month.
-Although Rei sacrifices herself in the battle against the Angel Armisael to save Shinji, she is revived through one of her clones.
-Asuka runs away and falls into a coma; Toji and Kensuke flee Tokyo-3, and Shinji becomes depressed.
-In the twenty-fourth episode, he meets Kaworu Nagisa, Asuka's substitute pilot, and they become close.
+Rei sacrifices herself in the battle against the Angel Armisael to save Shinji, and she is later revived through one of her clones.
+Asuka runs away and falls into a coma, and Toji and Kensuke flee Tokyo-3.
+These events cause Shinji to fall into depression.
+In the twenty-fourth episode, he meets Kaworu Nagisa, Asuka's substitute pilot, and they bond.
 Kaworu turns out to be the final Angel, and Shinji is forced to kill him.
-After Kaworu's death, during a process named Instrumentality, in which the souls of the entire humanity unite in a single collective consciousness, he confronts his traumas and why he acts the way he does.
-After talking with most of the Evangelion cast and seeing a version of himself in a world where he leads a normal life, Shinji becomes aware of his own potential and realizes the importance of his thoughts, and he is congratulated by the rest of the cast.
+After Kaworu's death, Instrumentality begins, and the souls of humanity unite in a collective consciousness.
+Shinji confronts his traumas and why he acts the way he does.
+After talking with most of the Evangelion cast and seeing a version of himself in a world where he leads a normal life, Shinji becomes aware of his potential and realizes the importance of his thoughts.
+He is congratulated by the rest of the cast.